dotnet/fsharp/docs/lsp.md

 This will hopefully be handled by the LSP library.
 Although we might need to be able to keep track of requests in progress for the purpose of cancellation.

+#### Configuration updates

+We should be able to apply configuration changes that require re-creating the FCS checker.
+We should be able to keep the caches since the results shouldn't depend on checker settings (rather only the input Project Snapshots).

 #### Extensibility

 The FsLSP library should be extensible by adding custom endpoints or overriding existing ones.

 It should also allow to hook into background processes or events to customize behavior.

+The code for extending the behavior should look the same as the code for implementing the core functionality.
+That way it's easy to test out and then potentially contribute it directly to the library.

+#### Release process

+We should use a similar release process as we have now for FCS.
+Potentially also provide a pre-release package with the latest version from `main`.

 ### NewVsix